 Preparation: Lightly cover a 9”pan with nonstick spray.
 Place parchment on top and then cover once more with nonstick spray.
 (The first layer of nonstick spray will help to keep the parchment paper in place.)

-Place water in a stand mixer bowl and sprinkle gelatin over the surface and leave untouched to set.
+Place 1/4 cup water in a small shallow dish and sprinkle gelatin over the surface and leave untouched to set for 10 minutes.

 *To toast marshmallows: Use a kitchen torch and toast top of marshmallow for 2-3 seconds, moving the torch left to right to prevent burns.